Set up multiple indexes

 Note the following:

 <transforms_name>identifier you specified in

-<your_custom_regex>must provide a match for the attribute you identified earlier.
+<your_custom_regex>must provide a match for the attribute you identified earlier, in step 1.

 DEST_KEYmust be set to the index attribute